 - As of October 2014, 18 states had approved laws that will allow policyholders to access their insurance policies through a website, according to PCI.

-- Minimum Financial Responsibility Limits: In August 2013 a bill was approved in Illinois that raises the minimum financial responsibility limits for auto insurance policies from 20/40/15 to 25/50/20, effective January 1, 2015.
+- Minimum Financial Responsibility Limits: On January 1, 2015 Illinois raised the minimum financial responsibility limits for auto insurance policies from 20/40/15 to 25/50/20.
 The first number refers to bodily injury (BI) liability limits for one person injured in an accident (limited to $25,000), the second number refers to BI liability limits for all persons injured in an accident and the third number to property damage (PD) liability.

-- Undocumented Immigrants Drivers Licenses: In California a law that will allow undocumented immigrants who are state residents to obtain a drivers license after they have passed driving exams will become effective on January 1, 2015.
+- Undocumented Immigrants Drivers Licenses: On January 1, 2015 a California law went into effect that will allow undocumented immigrants who are state residents to obtain a drivers license after they have passed driving exams.
 (See Background, Undocumented Immigrants Drivers Licenses.)

 The chart above provides a state-by-state overview of minimum auto liability limits and the insurance required by state law.
 Coverages that may be rejected by the policyholder, either in writing or verbally (i.e., are not mandatory) have been excluded.